replicatedhq/troubleshoot.sh/content/reference/collectors/cluster-resources.md

 ```

 ### /cluster-resources/nodes.json
 This file contains information about all of the nodes in the cluster.
-This is equivalent to running `kubectl describe nodes -o json`.
+This is equivalent to running `kubectl get nodes -o json`.

 ### /cluster-resources/storage-classes.json
 This file contains information about all installed storage classes in the cluster.
-This is equivalent to running `kubectl describe storageclasses -o json`.
+This is equivalent to running `kubectl get storageclasses -o json`.

 ```json
 [